Dictionary » Positive Words » Relief – Meaning, Definition, Synonyms and Antonyms

 Etymology

-The word ‘relief’ has a rich history:
+The word ‘relief’ has a long history in English:

 • From Middle English relef (assistance, aid, comfort), from Old French relief (help, support), from Latin relevare meaning “to raise, lift up, lighten.”